LavellJ/upgraded-spork/replit.md

 # Overview

 This is a full-stack educational web application called "LearnOz" that provides AI-powered learning for the Australian curriculum.
 The application features an immersive, meditative design inspired by the visual style of Alto's Odyssey, with adaptive learning content tailored to different age groups (pre-primary, primary, upper-primary).
-The system includes question generation, progress tracking, Pomodoro timer functionality for focused learning sessions, and interactive UI components.
+The system includes AI-powered question generation, interactive progress showcase with animated skill trees, progress tracking, Pomodoro timer functionality for focused learning sessions, and beautiful animated UI components.

 # User Preferences